Bombs targeting Shi'ites kill 16 across Iraq

 In Baquba, at least four people were killed by six roadside bombs planted near the homes of Shi'ite families who had recently returned after being displaced from the area due to fear of attacks by al Qaeda Sunni militants.

-A roadside bomb exploded in a Shi'ite neighborhood of western Baghdad, killing at least four people.
+A roadside bomb exploded in a Shi'ite neighbourhood of western Baghdad, killing at least four people.
 In Buhriz, a bomb attached to a car killed one member of a Shi'ite family, police said.

 ِAl-Gadeer is one of the biggest festivals for Shi'ites who renew their pledge of allegiance to Imam Ali, the second-most important Islamic figure for Shi'ites after the Prophet Mohammed.

-The insurgents have exploited worsening relations between Iraq's Shi'ite-led government and the country's Sunni minority, which complains it has been marginalized since the U.S.-led invasion that toppled dictator Saddam Hussein in 2003.
+The insurgents have exploited worsening relations between Iraq's Shi'ite-led government and the country's Sunni minority, which complains it has been marginalised since the U.S.-led invasion that toppled dictator Saddam Hussein in 2003.

 Violence which had eased after a climax in 2006-07 is now growing again, with more than 7,000 civilians killed this year, according to monitoring group Iraq Body Count.